mozilla/fxa/packages/fxa-auth-server/README.md

 The sandbox PayPal business account API credentials above can be found in the PayPal developer dashboard under ["Sandbox" > "Accounts"](https://developer.paypal.com/developer/accounts/).
 You may need to create a business account if one doesn't exist.

+## Linting

+Run lint with:

+    yarn lint

+Linting will also be run for staged files automatically via Husky when you attempt to commit.

 ## Testing

 Run tests with: